tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效 SDK/SDK 下载/功能说明_intl_en.md

-﻿<style> .markdown-text-box table td, .markdown-text-box table th { padding: 8px 8px; text-align:center} </style>
+<style> .markdown-text-box table td, .markdown-text-box table th { padding: 8px 8px; text-align:center} </style>

-The Tencent Effect SDK comes in 14 editions, which fall into three categories: basic editions (A series), advanced editions (S series), and avatar editions (V series).
-They differ in features.
-The table below lists the features of different editions.
-For more information, see [SDK Download](https://intl.cloud.tencent.com/document/product/1143/45377).
+Tencent Effect is offered as packages as well as capabilities.
+There are 14 packages, which fall into three categories: the [basic A series](#setA), the [advanced S series](#setS), and the [avatar V series](#setV).
+They come with different capabilities.
+In addition, to give you greater flexibility and scalability, we also provide specific capabilities.

+The table below lists the packages and capabilities we offer and what you can achieve with them.
+For more information about the SDK, see [SDK Download](https://intl.cloud.tencent.com/document/product/1143/45377).

 ### Basic A series[](id:setA)
-Basic A editions offer common beautification features for customers with basic requirements for facial beautification.
+Basic A editions offer common beautification features and are for customers who do not have high requirements on face editing.

 <table>
 <thead>